baiyun-jing/gwe/content/posts/wikipedia_edit_a_thon.md

 publishDate: 2019-04-10
 linktitle: Wikipedia Edit-A-Thon
 title: Wikipedia Edit-A-Thon
 description: "Bring your laptop to help change the image of what an economist looks like online.
-This event will take place on Thursday, April 18th from 4:00-5:00pm in the Littauer Hanson-Mason room."
+This event will take place on Thursday, April 18th from 4:00-5:00pm in M42."
 weight: 10
 ---